-Continuing – somewhat belatedly, sorry – my series of articles revisiting every one of Weezer’s songs throughout their career from 1992 to the present.
+Continuing my intermittent series of articles revisiting every one of Weezer’s songs throughout their career from 1992 to the present.
 Each album – or set of tracks – listened to and written about in order, no song covered more than once (in most cases), full-band releases or demos only (in most cases).
 Introduction and more info here, and part one – covering the years 1992-1995 – here.

 1. Blast Off!
 2. Who You Callin’ Bitch?
 3. Oh Jonas.
 4. Please Remember.
 5. Come to My Pod.
 6. Oh No This Is Not For Me.
 7. Superfriend.
 8. She’s Had A Girl.
 9. Dude, We’re Finally Landing (Good News!)
 10. What Is This I Find?
 11. Now I Finally See.
 12. You Won’t Get With Me Tonight.
 13. Longtime Sunshine.